Does Kratom Interact With Hydrocodone?

 What is Kratom?

 Kratom is a plant that originated in Southeast Asia.
-It has been used since at least the 19th century, but it most likely goes back much further.
+It has been used in the west since the 19th century, but people in countries like Indonesia, Vietnam, and Thailand have used it for hundreds of years as traditional medicine.
 It offers pain relief in high doses and works as a sedative in lower doses.

 What’s Kratom Used For?